ScottfreeLLC/AlphaPy/docs/introduction/install.rst

         ./build.sh
         pip install -e python-package

-.. note:: Advanced users can install this in a virtualenv if they wish.
+.. note:: If you already have the Anaconda Python distribution, then you can create a virtual environment with *conda* using the following instructions.

     .. line-block::